toastyblast/IP-CourseworkOne/README.md

 - Drop the files from this repository into that folder;
 - Open the files with your Python editor of choice (I made & tested this code with Spyder 3.3.3);
 - Click run on the file of your choice to see it run.

-This code was made for assignments given at Edge Hill University for second-year class CIS2160 Computer Graphics & Moddeling, during 2018-2019.

 The final grade I received for this portfolio of code I made for the assignment is 95.0%, and it was originally completed by me at 7-3-2019 (7th of March, 2019).